kamenj/GeoCoins/v2/readme.md

 https://chatgpt.com/c/68d3ee2e-1838-8328-a329-04ab9ac3e352
-search for comments like this to find the changes: now generate a new version where:
+search for comments like this to find the changes: it talks about v3 , but it's actually v2 now generate a new version where:
 -1) introduce the concept of commands associated with each div 0) introduce two menu divs:
 0.1) menu.top -docked at the top of the screen